 Will meter readers need to access inside my house or other parts of my premises?

-As part of our response to the COVID-19 pandemic, meter readers will not read meters that are inside premises during this time.
+As part of our response to the COVID-19 pandemic, meter readers will not read meters that are inside residential dwellings during this time.

 For customers with industrial/large sites, if you have updated access instructions due to COVID-19, please contact us on 132391 to let us know.